 Content is data conveyed as information.
 There is no such thing as content-in-the-rough: content is the artifact actually consumed by some human, received through the senses and processed in the brain.

 I don’t know whether this seems self-evident to you, but coming to this understanding was both liberating and illuminating for me.

 Liberating because it’s an Occam’s razor that fundamentally frees an inquisitor from having to fret over the “is it, isn’t it?” question.
 Some sort of thing in front of me?
 Content.
-Some of thing in your CMS?
+Some sort of thing in your CMS?
 Not content.

 Illuminating because I think it leads to more interesting and better-structured questions to be asked about that stuff of which content is made.

 Which brings me to Michael Andrew’s excellent piece, “Revisiting the difference between content and data.”
 I wanted to provide context before citing it because where Michael’s approach is nuanced mine, as I’ve just outlined, makes a clear-cut distinction between data and content.
 Where Michael allows for “limited overlap” of content and data, that’s not possible as I’ve defined content because it’s either been materialized (content) or it hasn’t (not content).

 But the way Michael frames and discusses those differences don’t, I think, put us at odds.
 I’m thumbs-up for most items in the opening compare-and-contrast table, and ultimately Michael’s piece raises many of the same questions I arrived at about the shape and semantics of data in the context of content engineering.